To ace the competition in Fortnite, you’re going to need plenty of tactical insight and sharply-honed survival instincts.

 Competitive PC Settings

-Here’s what settings you’ll need to fiddle around with to get the best performance out of your PC installation of Fortnite
+Here’s what settings you’ll need to fiddle around with to get the best performance out of your PCversion of Fortnite.

 - Click the menu in the top right corner, select the cog and choose video settings.